implant supported dentures cost

 Whether you are considering them for the first time or thinking of replacing your traditional dentures, implant-supported dentures can be an excellent option.
 These dental appliances improve speech and confidence, decrease irritation of gum tissue, better restore your ability to chew, and more.

-Implant-supported dentures can also resolve TMJ disorders or jaw pain that often occur when there are multiple missing teeth.
+Implant-supported dentures can also resolve TMJ disorders or issues with jaw pain that often occur when there are multiple missing teeth.
 Compared with conventional dentures, full and partial denture implants are more comfortable, sturdier, and fit better without requiring denture adhesives.

 What We Recommend

-Cost of Implant-supported Dentures
+Cost of Implant-Supported Dentures

 According to the American Academy of Implant Dentistry, on average, implant-retained dentures with two dental implants generally cost between $2,500 to $4,500 or more.